 View List ›

 In the third installment of one of the funniest series online, Jen Kirkman tells us about George Washington’s favorite slave, Oney.
-If only this was how we were taught history in high school, maybe we would have stayed in that AP class after all.

 Watch Video ›